MichaelCurrin/dev-cheatsheets/cheatsheets/package_managers/project_dependencies.md

 - `<`, `>`: Exclusive ordered comparison clause
 - `===`: Arbitrary equality clause.

-For compatible release clause, the documentation says that the following groups of version clauses are equivalent:
+For compatible release clause, the documentation says that the following pairs of version clauses are equivalent:

 - Two levels (X.Y)
     ```

     ~= 2.2
+    # OR
     >= 2.2, == 2.*
     ```
 - Three levels (X.Y.Z)
     ```
     ~= 1.4.5
+    # OR
     >= 1.4.5, == 1.4.*
     ```